Best Image SEO Tools in 2025

 ShortPixel is a comprehensive image optimization service that compresses images in three modes: lossy, glossy (balanced), and lossless.
 It supports JPEG, PNG, GIF, WebP, and AVIF output formats.
 The standout feature is automatic next-gen format conversion.
 Upload a JPEG and ShortPixel can serve it as WebP or AVIF to browsers that support those formats, dramatically reducing file size.

-The free plan includes 50 credits per month (each image and each generated WebP/AVIF version uses one credit).
-Paid plans start at $3.99/month for 7,000 credits.
-They also offer a one-time plan at $19.99 for 10,000 credits with no expiration.
+The free plan includes 100 credits per month (each image and each generated WebP/AVIF version uses one credit).
+The unlimited monthly plan is $9.99/month, or $8.33/month when billed yearly (two months free).
+They also offer one-time credit packs that never expire, starting at $19.99 for 30,000 images.
 The WordPress plugin is particularly well-regarded.

 Imagify